US Plan Sponsors on Securities Lending, Collateral Management and Custody in 2012: A Finadium Survey

-This report has been written for plan sponsors and their service providers to provide insights into the market environment for 2011.
-For institutions, the report offers a peer-based analysis of program and service provider management.
-For service providers, the report offers a candid look at the needs and desires of their plan sponsor clients.
+This report has been written for plan sponsors and their service providers to provide insights into the market environment for 2012.
+For plan sponsors, the report offers a peer-based analysis of program and service provider management.
+For service providers, the report offers a candid look at the needs and desires of the plan sponsor community.

 TABLE OF CONTENTS

 ■ Executive Summary

 ■ Balancing Costs and Revenues in the Asset Servicing Markets

 – Plan Engagement in Securities Lending

 – Securities Lending Agents and Routes to Market